-9 The Chief Constable has great confidence in the 10 character and values of the people in Police Scotland and he was clear that it is an institutional matter for 11 12 which he as leader has taken responsibility.
-But the 13 Chief Constable recognised that the acceptance of 14 institutional racism without discernment could lead to 15 every individual member of the organisation feeling, or being labelled as racist by those who misunderstand or 16 17 misinterpret the definition.
-He understood that there was a risk that the acknowledgement could result in 18 officers being accused of being racist "because the 19 20 Chief Constable told us that".
-He was aware that officers and staff would have to deal with that 21 misrepresentation and whilst he could not withhold the 22 acknowledgement which had to be made, he wanted to be 23 24 clear in his message to members of Police Scotland.
-25 All officers and staff have been given explanations as to what the acknowledgement of institutional discrimination means and that it is not the same as saying all officers and staff are racist.
-It is a candid recognition that the organisation needs to do more in respect of education, policies and practice to ensure that everyone gets the service that is their right.
+The Chief Constable has great confidence in the character and values of the people in Police Scotland and he was clear that it is an institutional matter for which he as leader has taken responsibility.
+But the Chief Constable recognised that the acceptance of institutional racism without discernment could lead to every individual member of the organisation feeling, or being labelled as racist by those who misunderstand or misinterpret the definition.
+He understood that there was a risk that the acknowledgement could result in officers being accused of being racist "because the Chief Constable told us that".
+He was aware that officers and staff would have to deal with that misrepresentation and whilst he could not withhold the acknowledgement which had to be made, he wanted to be clear in his message to members of Police Scotland.

+All officers and staff have been given explanations

+1 as to what the acknowledgement of institutional 2 discrimination means and that it is not the same as 3 saying all officers and staff are racist.
+It is 4 a candid recognition that the organisation needs to do 5 more in respect of education, policies and practice to ensure that everyone gets the service that is their 6 7 right.
 The Chief Constable calls on all officers and staff 8 9 to reflect on their perceptions and understanding of the 10 meaning of the acknowledgement.
 An extensive communications programme is in place within 11 12 Police Scotland to facilitate understanding, listen to 13 concerns and encourage engagement.
 Leaders have been 14 tasked with communicating with officers and staff to 15 address what the acknowledgement means for individual officers.
-16

-17 Changes in behaviours are already taking place, with 18 an observed confidence in challenging unacceptable 19 behaviour in others, but it is necessary to address 20 heading 3, which is the consequences of the 21 acknowledgement for the position of officers involved in 22 the Public Inquiry.

-23 The acknowledgement is in relation to the 24 organisation only.
-The issue as regards individual 25 officers must, in fairness and having regard to the
+16 17 Changes in behaviours are already taking place, with an observed confidence in challenging unacceptable 18 behaviour in others, but it is necessary to address 19 20 heading 3, which is the consequences of the 21 acknowledgement for the position of officers involved in 22 the Public Inquiry.
+The acknowledgement is in relation to the 23 organisation only.
+The issue as regards individual 24 officers must, in fairness and having regard to the 25

-Terms of Reference of the Inquiry, be determined by the 1 Chair.
-Nothing that was said in the Chief Constable's 2 3 statement to the Authority or to the Inquiry about the 4 organisation should be taken as any comment on whether the actions of any individual officer whose actions are 5 being examined by this Inquiry was influenced by race or 6 7 perceived race, and that's particularly so of those who 8 are core participants.

-9 The position of any individual officer whose actions 10 are being considered by the Chair should not be 11 adversely affected by the acknowledgement of the Chief 12 Constable regarding the matter as it affects the 13 organisation.
+Terms of Reference of the Inquiry, be determined by the Chair.
+Nothing that was said in the Chief Constable's statement to the Authority or to the Inquiry about the organisation should be taken as any comment on whether the actions of any individual officer whose actions are being examined by this Inquiry was influenced by race or perceived race, and that's particularly so of those who are core participants.
+The position of any individual officer whose actions are being considered by the Chair should not be adversely affected by the acknowledgement of the Chief Constable regarding the matter as it affects the organisation.
+Turning now to heading 4, which is the response to the Chief Constable's acknowledgement.
+The

-14 Turning now to heading 4, which is the response to 15 the Chief Constable's acknowledgement.
-The acknowledgement by those informed of its purpose and 16 17 incident, including people affected by discrimination, has been welcomed within policing and across society.
-18 Support for the Chief Constable's position was 19 20 articulated by SEMPER Scotland, the primary staff 21 association which exists to support and represent all minority and ethnic officers and staff within 22 Police Scotland, who said: 23
+Turning now to heading 4, which is the response to the Chief Constable's acknowledgement.
+The acknowledgement by those informed of its purpose and incident, including people affected by discrimination, has been welcomed within policing and across society.

+Support for the Chief Constable's position was articulated by SEMPER Scotland, the primary staff association which exists to support and represent all minority and ethnic officers and staff within Police Scotland, who said:

-24 "We stand with our Chief Constable in his courageous25 acknowledgement of institutional racism within
+"We stand with our Chief Constable in his courageous acknowledgement of institutional racism within